Help to stay at home

 If the Council looks after the funding of your care, this is a 'managed budget'.
 You can still choose which provider you want, but only from the list of providers who have a contract with Swindon Borough Council.

-We also offer a new type of support for people with learning disabilities and older people with dementia to live in their own homes.
-This new support means that providers can also offer personal care for those that need it, in addition to the more typical support of helping you manage your money or accommodation, learn new life skills, or access health and employment services.
-Visit the Community Based Support / Supported Living page for more information on this sort of provider.
+We also offer support for people with learning disabilities and older people with dementia to live in their own homes.
+This support means that providers can also offer personal care for those that need it, in addition to the more typical support of helping you manage your money or accommodation, learn new life skills, or access health and employment services.
+Visit the supported living page for more information on this sort of provider.